anagha-google/ts22-just-enough-terraform-for-da/README.md

 ## 1. About

-This hands-on lab strives to demystify using Terraform to provision popular Data Analytics services on GCP, as well as perform common functions like customize scripts, run shell scripts and such.<br>
+This is a self paced hands-on lab that strives to demystify using Terraform to provision popular **Data Analytics** services on GCP.

 <hr>

-## 2. Audience
+## 2. Target Audience
-It is intended for Terraform noobs.
+Terraform noobs

 <hr>